-The RADaR Application is supplied in a licensed pen drive, which permits the application to be loaded in 10 or 20 tablets of the user's choice.
-The RADaR license can be given to a police station, which will be using the tablet application for the collection of road accident/ crash data through trained police personnel in its jurisdiction through the use of 10 or 20 tablets, located in a global coordinate system, using Google Maps, and transmits data to a webbased central server.
+The RADaR application is supplied in a licensed pen drive, which permits the application to be loaded in 10 or 20 tablets of the user's choice.
+The RADaR license can

+WJSTSD Accident circumstances Vehicle Casualty 11,3 Accident ID Accident ID Accident ID Police force Vehicle reference Vehicle reference ID Accident severity Vehicle type Casualty reference ID Number of vehicles Towing and articulation Casualty class 220 Number of casualty Was vehicle left hand drive Sex of casualty Date (DD/MM/YYYY) Violation of traffic rule speed/no priority rule at junction/round about/VIP/school Age band of casualty bus/no light in night/ Day of week Speed at time of accident Casualty severity Time (HH:MM) Driving licence type (international/local) Casualty type Location easting OSGR Journey purpose of driver Casualty ID (null if not known) 0 (1) Location easting OSGR (null if not known) Sex of driver Longitude (null if not known) Age band of driver Latitude (null if not known) Age band of driver Speed limit Junction detail Junction control Light conditions Weather conditions: (hot temperature/rains/ desert/snow/fog) Table I. Urban or rural area Factors of risk Did police officer attend scene identification and of accident assessment in Tabuk Road signage availability be given to a police station, which will be using the tablet application for the collection of road accident/crash data through trained police personnel in its jurisdiction through the use of 10 or 20 tablets, located in a global coordinate system, using Google Maps, and transmits data to a web-based central server.
 The web-based central server is provided, managed and maintained by the supplier of the RADaR application.
 It is a completely secured database server with 99.99 per cent reliability through systems of back-up servers.
-The data for each police station is recorded, managed and maintained separately, so as to provide access to the users hierarchically for their jurisdictions - from a Police Station to the highest level of the country as a whole.
-The GSM/GPRS network facility in the tablet and internet access (WAN) for the users of different hierarchies can be arranged and made available by the implementing agency, viz. police department, road authority, etc. All users at different levels of hierarchy can use the RADaR reporting tool to generate cross-classified tables of the accident data for a chosen area (jurisdiction of the user) and selected period in months and years.
+The data for each police station is recorded, managed and maintained separately, so as to provide access to the users hierarchically for their jurisdictions - from a police station to the highest level of the country as a whole.
+The GSM/GPRS network facility in the tablet and internet access (WAN) for the users of different hierarchies can be arranged and made available by the implementing agency, namely police department, road authority, etc. All users at different levels of hierarchy can use the RADaR reporting tool to generate cross-classified tables of the accident data for a chosen area (jurisdiction of the user) and selected period in months and years.

-The following recorded data can be analysed in terms of

-- a) Accident identification - b) Information on persons involved, site layout, collision type and road characteristics - c) Information on vehicles/passengers/ pedestrians involved in accident - d) Location on Google Maps, GPS coordinates of accident location and photographs of accident scene - e) Recording collision diagram on layout of accident site layout; also saving data in tablet memory or sending to web-based server - f) Facility to search previous data or export data.
-The data from RADaR can be analysed for different classification depending on the road type, road surface condition, weather condition, gender distribution, age distribution, collision type, severity type and many others ways (International Road Federation, 2012).
+The following recorded data can be analysed in terms of first, accident identification; second, information on persons involved, site layout, collision type and road characteristics; third, information on vehicles/passengers/pedestrians involved in accident; fourth, location on Google Maps, GPS coordinates of accident location and photographs of accident scene; fifth, recording collision diagram on layout of accident site layout; also saving data in tablet memory or sending to web-based server; sixth, facility to search previous data or export data.
+The data from RADaR can be analysed for different classification depending on the road type, road surface condition, weather condition, gender distribution, age distribution, collision type, severity type and many others ways (IRF, 2012).